Training as a Shamanic Practitioner

 prerequisite required).
 Next course: 13-14 October 2018

-- The Path of the Earth: The original course has been split into two workshops – Medicine for the Earth (to be confirmed); and Healing with Spiritual Light, 01-03 June 2018.
+- The Path of the Earth: The original course has been split into two workshops – Medicine for the Earth (to be confirmed); and Healing with Spiritual Light.
 In this courses participants learn how to align with the four elements, experience their own radiance and heal themselves, others and the earth through the light of their essence.
 Over the two workshops we work with the ancient practice of shamanic transfiguration and masks to help us discover our inner self.
-(No prerequisite required but participants must know how to journey).

 - The Path of the Bear: Shamanic Extraction: Learn how to extract energetic intrusions from the body and neutralise them, by merging deeply with your spirit helpers.
 (Prerequisite: Soul Retrieval training)

 - The Path of the Jackal: Death and Dying, Shamanic Workshops: This course is split into two workshops.
-Part 1: Death and Dying – 21-22 April 2018, is open to everyone.
-In this workshop participants learn how to: help people pass through the death process to be reborn in the spiritual realms; help lost souls find their way home and; how to support people who are grieving.
+In the first workshop participants learn how to: help people pass through the death process to be reborn in the spiritual realms; help lost souls find their way home and; how to support people who are grieving.
 This is a very important teaching, especially in our times.
-Part 2: Death and Dying – 30th June-01 July (Prerequisite: training in soul retrieval and extraction).
+Part 2: Death and Dying.
 The focus for this second workshop is on Psychopomping, learning how to safely help stranded souls who have not made it through the veil into the spiritual realms.
 Fotoula will also share shamanic teachings on de-possession.

-After you have finished all five modules, you receive the gift of shamanic initiation.
+After you have trained in all five paths, you receive the gift of shamanic initiation.
 This is also part of the journey,

 and not a destination.